sifisKoen/files_system_backup/README.md

 Here you can see the structure for this repository:

+    .
-    ├── .bash_profile
+    ├── bash_files
-    ├── .bashrc
+    ├── cheat_sheets
+    │   └── kitty_cheat_sheet.md
     ├── kitty
     │   └── kitty.conf
     ├── LICENSE
     ├── neofetch
     │   ├── config.conf
     │   └── neofetchImages
     │       └── LinuxPengImg
     │           ├── batmanPeg.png
     │           ├── BlueHatPeg.png
     │           ├── DrunkPeg.png
     │           ├── gunPeg.png
     │           ├── ningaPeg.png
     │           ├── phdPeg.png
     │           └── SamuraiPeg.png
     ├── README.md
-    └── Screenshots
+    ├── Screenshots
-        └── BatmanNeofetch.png
+    │   └── BatmanNeofetch.png
+    └── scripts
+        └── installingProgramms.sh

 ## Installation

 So to make all these configs visible and available to you, Firstly you need to `clone` this repository to your preference directory in your system.
 Then you need to coppy the files or the directories to your `$HOME` directory (`~`).

 ### Dot Files
-If the file you want for your system is dot file then you need to move **both** `.bashrc` and `.bash_profile` files to your **home directory**.
+If the file you want for your system is dot file then you need to move files from **bash_files** directory into your `$HOME` directory.

+Run this code.

+`mkdir ~/.dotfiles ; cp -r bash_files ~/.dotfiles ; ln -s ~/.dotfiles/bash_files/.bashrc ~/.bashrc`

+#### Let's break down the command

+1. First we create a file `.dotfiles`.
+2. Then we copy the `bash_files` directory to the `.dotfiles`.
+3. In this step we create a **symlink** for the `.bashrc` to our `$HOME` directory.

 ### Config Directories
 If you want the configuration files for your system you need to move the `kitty` and/or `neofetch` toy your **.config** directory witch is in your `$HOME` (`~`) directory.